yubinbai/dotcom/source/_posts/sicp.md

 {% img /images/sicp.jpg %}

 ### Overall

-A must-read for basics to computation theory.
-I encountered this book 2 years ago, not really knowing much about the evolution of computer languages, hardward architecture.
-At that time, took it up and throw it away after a few minutes, thought it's totally worthless for starting a developer career.
+SICP is a must-read on computation theory.
+I encountered this book 2 years ago, not really knowing much about the evolution of computer languages, hardward architecture, or anything in between.
+Back then, I took it up, read a few pages, and threw it away, thought it's totally worthless for a developer career.

-As time flies by, the longer I've been a developer, the more I feel the real growth comes from the understanding of fundamentals.
-How productive a haster hackers can be is only limited by the depth of the knowledge about profession, and all the craftsmanship gained along the way.
-This book allows me to go one level deeper to understand what code is meant for.
+The longer I've been a developer, the more I understand: real growth comes from the deepened understanding of fundamentals.
+Master hackers can as productive as they can handle the depth of the knowledge.
+Over tiem, the experience and theories boil down to craftsmanship.

+This book allows me to gain a huge leap into that.

 ### What I learned
 - Functional method of computation, stateless